 As a part of ADIPS, every ride is issued with a Declaration of Operational Compliance (DOC) to prove that all relevant inspections have been satisfactorily completed and to confirm details have been entered onto the ADIPS Central Database of Amusement Devices.
-Each DOC has a unique reference number and can be verified here.
+Each DOC has a unique reference number and can be verified at this website, click here.